App-vNext/Polly/docs/general.md

 All Polly resilience strategies are fully thread-safe.
 You can safely re-use strategies at multiple call sites, and execute through strategies concurrently on different threads.

 > [!IMPORTANT]
-> While the internal operation of the strategy is thread-safe, this does not magically make delegates you execute through the strategy thread-safe: if delegates you execute through the strategy are not thread-safe, they remain not thread-safe.
+> While the internal operation of the strategy is thread-safe, this does not automatically make delegates you execute through the strategy thread-safe: if delegates you execute through the strategy are not thread-safe, they remain not thread-safe.